-• Check that all players are or should be ready

-- Call score clear, loud and with consistency - Mentally start 10 second count - Timeout may be called any time prior to the paddle making contact with the ball to initiate the serve - No player can become 'unready' after the Referee starts to call the score - Carefully watch for service violations.
-Know what to look for based on the type of serve being used - Call "Fault" for service time violation at 10 seconds - When it is necessary to stop play for a fault or a hinder, raise your hand, step forward to announce the situation, step back and then resume play. - If the server hits the ball before you begin calling the score, there is no fault to be called since the ball is dead at the time. - If the server hits the ball while you are calling the score, call Service Fault - If as a result of your change in cadence that may contribute to a service fault, then state you are recalling the score, and the server serves again.
+- Check that all Players are ready or should be ready - Call score clear, loud and with consistency - Mentally start 10 second count after calling the score - Timeout may be called any time prior to the paddle making contact with the ball to initiate the serve - No player can become not ready after the Referee starts to call the score - Carefully watch for service violations.
+Know what to look for based on the type of serve being used - Call "Fault" for service time violation at 10 seconds - When it is necessary to stop play for a fault or a hinder, raise your hand, step forward to announce the situation.
+Announce "I will recall the score" if applicable.
+Step back and then resume play. - If the server hits the ball before you begin calling the score, there is no fault to be called since the ball is dead at the time. - If the server hits the ball while you are calling the score, call Service - If your change in cadence may have contributed to a service fault, then state you are recalling the score, and the server serves again.